International Business and Marketing

 - understand the foundations for and use the acquired skills when implementing marketing research, marketing strategies and marketing tactics

-This course consists of two parts, 1) “Central issues in Business Studies” (3 credits) and 2) “International Business and Marketing” (12 credits).
+This course consists of two parts, 1) “Central issues in Business Studies” and 2) “International Business and Marketing”.
 The first part, “Central issues in Business Studies” presents a broad overview of central issues in business studies, covering sub-disciplines like accounting, corporate finance, management control, organisation, marketing and international business, thus helping the students to gain a better insight and understanding of some central issues facing business studies.
 Another purpose of this part is to help students find and formulate an interesting and relevant topic for their Bachelor's thesis.

 The second part of the course covers issues in International Business and Marketing.
 Most firms today face a number challenges related to globalisation and the process towards increasingly interdependent markets, networks and flows of information and people worldwide.
 The course provides a deeper understanding of the role of relationships and networks in a global business setting.
 We will analyse problems and challenges related to firms’ progress and expansion in present markets, firms’ entrance into new markets, as well as the management of international affairs.

 The first part of the course is based on a series of lectures held by senior lecturers.
-The students will be given the task to summarise, reflect on and discuss these lectures.
-Finally the students should in pairs write an outline for a Bachelor's thesis inspired by these lectures.
+The students will be given the tasks related to these lectures.

-Students will be assessed on basis of both individual and group assignments and examination.
-The course consists of mandatory parts.
-The grading criteria are presented in the study guide provided at the start of the course.
+Students will be assessed on basis of both individual and group assignments and tests.
+The final grade is based on an assessment of all the parts of the examination.
+Grading criteria are presented in the study guide provided at the start of the course.

 Assignments and exams handed in late will not be graded except in special circumstances.